Kubrianity/eventbook/README.md

 * Heroku
 * Docker

-**Here is the link for this project** : https://eventbook-frontend.herokuapp.com

 ## Installation & Setup
 In order to run this application locally, node.js, npm and mongodb should be installed on your computer and **mongodb should be running**